DigitalToolsManufactory/link-sync_kotlin-backend/README.md

-# link-sync_kotlin-backend
+# 🔗🔄 LinkSync - Kotlin Backend

-The Backend of the LinkSync application, written in Kotlin.
+This repository contains the _LinkSync_ backend service, implemented in Kotlin.